-- Decide if a government official should be put on trial before the Senate if s/he commits a crime against the country.
+- Decide if a government official should be put on trial before the Senate if they commit a crime against the country.

 How the House Affects the U.S. Economy

-- Create a standing budget committee that create the House's version of the budget.
-It bases this on the President's budget and on hearings held with agency officials.
+- Create a standing budget committee that creates the House's version of the budget.
+It bases this on the president's budget and on hearings held with agency officials.

 - Meet in a Conference Committee with the Senate to create a final budget resolution.

-Prepare the spending appropriation bills for each federal government department, which it sends to the Senate for review.
-These then go to the President for signature.
-For more, see Federal Budget Process.
+- Prepare the spending appropriation bills for each federal government department, which it sends to the Senate for review.
+These then go to the president for signature.

 The House Budget Committee relies on the Congressional Budget Office for its expertise in estimating the costs and consequences of budget decisions.